It’s no secret that the Hollywood Comet loves musicals.

 It’s an interesting change of role for Danny Kaye.
 In films like “Up in Arms” (1944), “Wonder Man” (1945) and “The Kid from Brooklyn” (1946)- Kaye’s characters sang the fast talking songs (written by his wife Sylvia Fine) and played ridiculous zany characters.
-But Hans Christian Anderson allows Kaye to demonstrate his true vocal talents and play a calm, caring character.
+But Hans Christian Andersen allows Kaye to demonstrate his true vocal talents and play a calm, caring character.
 Kaye was interested in the film before even seeing the script, and I think it was a wise decision on his point.

 I can see why Farley Granger didn’t like this film, because he does look rather ridiculous in his period costume and is an unsympathetic character.
 I’ll admit, his talent was wasted on this movie.
 It’s such a small role, you wonder why he was picked.